gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Set-AadrmTemplateProperty.md

 ## DESCRIPTION
 The **Set-AadrmTemplateProperty** cmdlet updates a property or properties of a custom Azure Rights Management template.

+You can also update these properties in the Azure classic portal.

-The template is identified by its GUID, which must refer to an existing custom Rights Management template.
+When you use this cmdlet, the template is identified by its GUID, which must refer to an existing custom Rights Management template.
 You cannot use this cmdlet to update the default templates.

 You can use the [Get-AadrmTemplate](./Get-AadrmTemplate.md) cmdlet to get the template ID.